Essential loops in taut ideal triangulations: Background

 Suppose now that $e$ is an edge of $\calT^{(1)}$.
 There are exactly two model edges for $e$ with angle $\pi$; all others are zero.
 Obeying these dihedral angles, we isotope the two-skeleton $\calT^{(2)}$ to obtain a smooth \emph{branched surface} $\calB$.
 See \reffig{TautEdge}.
 Some references would call $\calB$ a non-generic branched surface without vertices.
 See for example~\cite[Section~6.3]{Calegari07}.

-\begin{definition} Suppose that $\delta$ is a smooth embedded loop in $M$, transverse to $\calB$.
+\begin{definition} Suppose that $\delta$ is a smooth embedded loop in $M$.
+Suppose that $\delta$ is transverse to, and meets, $\calB$.
 Suppose that for every tetrahedron $t$ we have that every arc $d$ of $\delta \cap t$ \emph{links} the equator of $t$.
 (That is, the endpoints of $d$ are separated in $\bdy t$ by the equator of $t$.)
 Then we say that the loop $\delta$ is \emph{vertical} with respect to $\calB$. \end{definition}

-\begin{definition} Suppose that $\gamma$ is a smooth loop immersed in $\calB$ and transverse to the edges of $\calB$.
-Suppose that, for every face $f$ of $\calB$ and for every component $J$ of $\gamma^{-1}(f)$, the arc $\gamma(J)$ is \emph{normal} in $f$.
-(That is, the endpoints of $\gamma(J)$ lie in distinct edges of $f$.)
+\begin{definition} Suppose that $\gamma$ is a smooth loop immersed in $\calB$.
+Suppose that $\gamma$ is transverse to, and meets, the edges of $\calB$.
+Suppose that for every model face $f$ of $\calB$ and for every component $J$ of $\gamma^{-1}(f)$, the arc $\gamma|J$ is \emph{normal} in $f$.
+(That is, the endpoints of $\gamma|J$ lie in distinct edges of $f$.)
 Then we say that the loop $\gamma$ is \emph{normal} with respect to $\calB$. \end{definition}